Submucosal Lesions in Illinois

 What are submuscosal lesions?

 Submucosal lesions are growths that are under the mucosal layer.
 When they're present in the GI tract, they can appear as protuberances in the lumen.
 Often, submucosal lesions don't have symptoms associated with them and are found during routine exams such as an endoscopy or radiographic imaging study.
 In some cases, these lesions could be malignant.
 At GI Alliance of Illinois, our team of providers works diligently to ensure you understand the findings of an endoscopy or any other test performed.
 In the event further action is needed, we will guide you in the right direction.
-If you have any questions about submucosal lesions or would like to request a consultation with a GI specialist, reach out to your local GI Alliance of Illinois location around Chicago, IL to Peoria, IL, and Bloomington, IL today.
+If you have any questions about submucosal lesions or would like to request a consultation with a GI specialist, reach out to your local GI Alliance of Illinois location around Chicago, IL to Peoria, IL, and Normal, IL today.

 What are the types of submucosal lesions?